 Since our inception in 2015, we have experienced rapid growth and anticipate further growth in our business operations.
-Our growth between 2015 and 2020 has required significant time and attention from our management, and placed strains on our operational and manufacturing systems and processes, financial systems and internal controls and other aspects of our business.
+Our growth between 2015 and 2021 has required significant time and attention from our management, and placed strains on our operational and manufacturing systems and processes, financial systems and internal controls and other aspects of our business.
 We expect to continue to increase headcount and to hire more specialized personnel in the future as we grow our business.
 We will need to continue to hire, train and manage additional qualified scientists, engineers, laboratory personnel, client and account services personnel and sales and marketing staff and improve and maintain our technology to properly manage our growth.
 We may also need to hire, train and manage individuals with expertise that is separate, supplemental or different from expertise that we currently have, and accordingly we may not be successful in hiring, training and managing such individuals.
 If our new hires perform poorly, if we are unsuccessful in hiring, training, managing and integrating these new employees, or if we are not successful in retaining our existing employees, our business may be harmed.

 Developing and launching new products and innovating and improving our existing products have required us to hire and retain additional scientific, engineering, sales and marketing, software, manufacturing, distribution and quality assurance personnel.
-As a result, we have experienced rapid headcount growth since our inception in 2015 with 169 employees as of December 31, 2020.
+As a result, we have experienced rapid headcount growth since our inception in 2015 with 319 employees as of December 31, 2021.
 As we have grown, our employees have become more geographically dispersed.
 We currently serve customers located in more than 35 countries and plan to continue to expand to new international jurisdictions as part of our growth strategy, which will lead to increased dispersion of our employees, including sales employees and employees who are in our service and support groups.
-Moreover, we expect that we will need to hire additional accounting, finance and other personnel in connection with our becoming, and our efforts to comply with the requirements of being, a public company.
-Once public, our management and other personnel will need to devote a substantial amount of time towards maintaining compliance with these requirements.
-We may face challenges integrating, developing and motivating our rapidly growing and increasingly dispersed employee base.
+Our management and other personnel devote a substantial amount of time towards maintaining compliance with the requirements of being a public company.
+We may also face challenges integrating, developing and motivating our rapidly growing and increasingly dispersed employee base.